 This is an easy way to get into cured meats.
 The process itself is not hard, although it takes time and a cool place to hang the meat.
 Probably the hardest part about making guanciale is finding a good hog jowl.
 You really want jowls from a quality pig, like a Berkshire or Duroc.
 Farmer's markets often have good hog farmers selling their wares, so look them up.
 As for the curing salt No. 2, you can buy it online.

 - 5 or 6 bay leaves crushed

-- Mix all the cure ingredients together and pack the jowl with it.
+Mix all the cure ingredients together and pack the jowl with it.
 Massage the cure into the meat and fat.
 Put the jowl into a container (plastic, glass, ceramic, stainless steel) that just barely holds it, and toss in any remaining cure.
-Cover the container and put in the fridge for 7 to 10 days.
+Cover the container and put in the fridge for 4 to 7 days.
 Turn the jowl over once a day.

-- When the meat has stiffened up at the thickest part, usually 7 to 8 days, rinse off the cure (you can leave a little on, but get most off), and pat the jowl dry.
+When the meat has stiffened up at the thickest part, usually 5 days or more, rinse off the cure (you can leave a little on, but get most off), and pat the jowl dry.
 Put on a rack in a drafty place for several hours.

-- Poke a hole through the skin on a corner of the jowl and tie string to it.
-Hang the jowl in a cool, moist place (50-60°F and at least 55 percent humidity, but see above for more curing instructions) for at least 3 weeks before eating.
+Poke a hole through the skin on a corner of the jowl and tie string to it.
+Hang the jowl in a cool, moist place (50-55°F and at least 65 percent humidity, but see above for more curing instructions) for at least 3 weeks before eating.
 To store, cut into large chunks and vacuum seal or cover with plastic wrap and butcher paper before freezing.
 Guanciale will last, well-wrapped, in the fridge for several months.

 Note that the prep time does not include curing or drying time.